 - Either they keep the country together and succeed in propelling it into a better future,

-- Or we all would come to terms with the fact that Lebanon is not a country, it is a dysfunctional horde of religious tribes that should be dismantled into at least two large independent entities - one Christian and one Muslim - each free to run its affairs the way it wishes.
+- Or we all would come to terms with the fact that Lebanon is not a worthwhile country the way it is structured.
+It is a dysfunctional horde of religious tribes that should be dismantled into at least two large independent entities - one Christian and one Muslim - each free to run its affairs the way it wishes.

 The 100+ years-long experiment of tolerance and coexistence, that of the monstrosity of Greater Lebanon, has utterly failed.
-If Aoun and Salam are unable to rescue this decaying corpse, then let it rot and decompose.
+If Aoun and Salam are unable to breathe life into this comatose corpse, then let it rot and decompose.

-If Aoun and Salam want the first option, they must bang of the table and impose their government.
+If Aoun and Salam genuinley want the first option, they must bang of the table, impose their government and fight for their rescue mission to succeed because it may be the last.

 No comments: